Graduate Programs

 Graduate Student Scholarships

 Support for graduate studies is available from both institutional and non-institutional sources.
-More information about Department of Music scholarships is available under the "Scholarships" tab.
+More information about Department of Music scholarships is available under "Scholarships" in the "Students" tab.
 Additional information about financial support for graduate study is also available from the Wayne State University Graduate School, the CFPCA, and the Office of Student Financial Aid.
 Sources of institutional funding include:

 Graduate Placement Examinations